German NounsIntroduction To German Nouns

 lamp

-If man is masculine and woman is feminine, why is girl neuter?
-And why is table masculine, and lamp feminine? 🫠
+If "man" is masculine and "woman" is feminine, why is "girl" (das Mädchen) neuter?
+And why is "table" masculine and "lamp" feminine?
+There are some helpful rules, such as:

-• all the months of the year are masculine
+• All months of the year are masculine

-As you continue learning German, you will begin to memorise nouns together with their article, and using the correct one with confidence will become more intuitive with time.
+As you keep learning German, you'll naturally memorize nouns along with their articles, and this will all become more intuitive over time.

 • By attaching an e, en, n, er or s to the end of the word

-• By replacing a vowel in the word with an ä, ö or ü
+• By replacing a vowel with an ä, ö or ü

 Well done 🎉!

-• German nouns are given one of three articles, depending on their gender, and what they are.
+• German nouns have one of three articles, depending on gender

-• German nouns have many different plural forms, and what they are.
+• German nouns have many different plural forms

-Whenever you're ready, head over to the next article on German verbs, to continue on this course!
+Whenever you're ready, move on to the next lesson on German verbs, to continue your learning!